pandas-dev/pandas/doc/source/user_guide/io.rst

 Specifying any of the above options will produce a ``ParserWarning`` unless the python engine is selected explicitly using ``engine='python'``.

-Options that are unsupported by the pyarrow engines not covered by the list above include:.
+Options that are unsupported by the pyarrow engine which are not covered by the list above include:

 * ``float_precision``
 * ``chunksize``